PHP Type Casting

 ?>

-But when it comes to an array, it will generate an error.
+But in the case of an array, this will generate an error.

 <?php echo (string) array(); ?>

-You cannot employ the same method to convert an array or an object to a string data type.
-Attempting to do so will lead to the following error.
+You cannot use the same approach to cast an array or object to a string data type.
+If you try, you will get the following error.

-To convert an object or array to a string, you need to utilize the serialize()
+To convert an object or array into a string, you must use the predefined PHP function serialize()

 <?php